-Join Timothy Pintello for an in-depth discussion in this video Using AppLocker, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Using AppLocker, part of Windows Server 2012: Create and Manage Group Policy.

 - An alternative to software restrictions is the AppLocker.…Let's go ahead and look at how we would configure AppLocker.…First, we need to come up to our tools option,…then we need to select our group policy manager,…and then we need to come over and select…a group policy that we want to change.…In this case, let's go ahead and change…the one we've been working on so far,…which is the Vista EC Computer group policy.…Let's right click on that and click editor.…This brings up the group policy management editor.…